 - Might Need Better Hardware Screws

-This cup pull is one of the few high-end cup pulls that you’ll find.
+This cup pull is one of the few high-end cup pulls available.
 It comes in brass and nickel, both equally pleasing to the eyes.
-The company, Worlds Away, prides themself in only using the highest quality materials.
+The company, Worlds Away, prides itself in only using the highest quality materials.